Lodges With Hot Tubs

 Sightseeing in Ambleside

 Ambleside sits at the northern tip of Lake Windermere, making it a perfect base for exploring the Lake District.
 The town packs in plenty of attractions despite its compact size.
-After a day of wandering, you’ll appreciate returning to your lodge for a relaxing soak in your private hot tub under the stars.

 The town centre features traditional Lakeland stone buildings housing independent shops, cosy pubs and cafés.
 Don’t miss the quirky 17th-century Bridge House built over Stock Ghyll – it’s tiny but fascinating and completely free to visit.

 Walkers will find countless trails starting right from town.
 Loughrigg Fell offers relatively easy climbing with spectacular views across Windermere, Grasmere and the surrounding fells.
-The perfect workout before returning to bubble away your muscle aches in that hot tub!

 Top 5 attractions you have to see in Ambleside